Rajivrocks-Ltd/TrackmaniaAI/readme/remote-setup.md

 ```

-This shows a screen like this:
+This command outputs the following information:
 ```
 Mon May 13 15:05:50 2024
 +---------------------------------------------------------------------------------------+